-Skybreaker is the sequel to Airborn in a series of young adult steampunk books, set in a world where the aeroplane has not yet been invented.
-You can read my review of Airborn here.
+Starclimber is the final book of the Airborn trilogy by Kenneth Oppel, a series of young adult steampunk books, set in a world where the aeroplane has not yet been invented.
+You can read my review of Airborn, the first book, here and my review of Skybreaker, the second book, here.

 As the title may suggest, Starclimber is an adventure into outer space.
 The protagonists Matt Cruse and Kate de Vries board the Starclimber ship and journey to the stars.
 Kate is determined to escape the constrictions of upper-class society, as well as prove there is life beyond Earth, and Matt wants to prove his worth both as an “astralnaut” and a man worthy of Kate’s affections.